Fine Wine (film): Plot

-Seye George (Richard Mofe-Damijo), a divorced entrepreneur with two adult children—socialite/events manager Temi (Zainab Balogun) and London-based investment banker Sammy (Baaj Adebule)—is named Forbes Africa's Top African Businessman.
-To finance his newest venture—a winery—George applies for a loan with a bank where Tunji (Demola Adedoyin), an ambitious but toxic accounts officer, is her supervisor.
-Tunji's girlfriend Kaima (Ego Nwosu) is a corper and aspiring banker whose tenure with her workplace is almost complete but her future uncertain, as is her relationship with Tunji who hardly appreciates her.
+Seye George, a divorced billionaire with two adult children—socialite/events manager Temi and London-based investment banker Sammy—is named Forbes Africa's Top African Businessman.
+To finance his newest venture—a winery—George applies for a loan with a bank where Tunji, an ambitious but toxic accounts officer, is supervisor.
+Tunji's girlfriend Kaima is a corper and aspiring banker whose tenure at the bank is almost complete but her future uncertain, as is her relationship with Tunji who hardly appreciates her.

 Kaima is furious when Tunji cancels their date as he is busy running work-related errands, but she agrees to meet him in a high-end restaurant where he runs late.
-A frustrated Kaima waits until George sits at her table, assuming she is the reporter (Georgette Monnou) who has arranged to meet him.
-Kaima mistakenly believes he is making a pass at her, and rudely chastises him before departing, leaving George stunned.
-Tunji suddenly arrives with documents for George to sign, and Kaima realises she has made a mistake which infuriates Tunji who orders her to apologise.
+A frustrated Kaima waits until George sits at her table, assuming she is the reporter who has arranged to meet him.
+Kaima mistakenly believes he is making a pass at her, and chastises him before departing, leaving George stunned.
+Tunji suddenly arrives with documents for George to sign, and Kaima realises she has made a mistake, which infuriates Tunji who orders her to apologise.

 Kaima approaches George at his workplace with a bottle of wine as a peace offering; he accepts her apology and invites her out to lunch where they discuss her career.
-At the bank, Kaima's position is retained after George pulls in a favour with the bank manager (Segun Arinze), but Tunji's job is threatened after a transaction error.
+At the bank, Kaima's position is retained after George pulls in a favour with the bank manager, but Tunji's job is threatened after a transaction error.
 He asks his girlfriend to convince George to sign new documents, and she finds him ill with the flu at his residence but offers to make her mother's medicinal peppersoup which quickly helps him recover.
-To show his gratitude, George invites Kaima to dinner at his home where they taste wine from his winery.
+To show his gratitude, George invites Kaima to dinner at his home, where they taste wine from his winery.